capactio/capact/docs/proposal/20210114-hub-manifests-lifecycle.md

   Two running Neo4j at the same time would consume too much resources.
 Also, the solution would depend on Kubernetes, which would be an issue at some point, when we will go platform-agnostic.

-- Creating new database, populating it and then switching connection for OCH.
+- Creating new database, populating it and then switching connection for Hub.

   While using multiple databases is a [recommended solution for Neo4j 4.x multi-tenancy implementation]([https://neo4j.com/developer/multi-tenancy-worked-example](https://neo4j.com/developer/multi-tenancy-worked-example/)
   , it is only supported in Enterprise version.
-Also, we would need to update OCH component configuration to point to different database in runtime, which doesn't seem as efficient solution.
+Also, we would need to update Hub component configuration to point to different database in runtime, which doesn't seem as efficient solution.

 # Consequences